-Other financial fixed assets
+35. Other financial fixed assets

-The other financial fixed assets consist of a loan to Sanderink Holding B.V. of €0.25 million (2020: €0.25 million).
-The interest is 3.0% per year.
+The other financial fixed assets consist of a loan to Sanderink Holding B.V. of €0.85 million (2021: €0.25 million).
+The interest rate is 3.0% per year.

-Furthermore, the subordinated loans to Strukton Groep N.V. amounts to respectively €16 million and €11 million, in total €27 million (2020: €27 million).
-The interest on the subordinated loan of €16 million is 4.0% and on the loan of €11 million 5.0% per year.
+Furthermore, the subordinated loans to Strukton Groep N.V. amount to respectively €16 million and €11 million, in total €27 million (2021: €27 million).
+The interest rate on the subordinated loan of €16 million is 4.0% and on the loan of €11 million 5.0% per year.
 The duration for the €11 million loan is 55 years.
 Early repayment is possible and the interest is only due when the earnings before taxes of Strukton Groep N.V. are positive.
-The €16 million loan has to be repaid when the activities in Riyadh have been terminated and the cash collaterals related to these activities have been released by the banks.
-As these loans form part of the Company's net investment in Strukton Groep N.V., the carrying amount of these loans has decreased to nil as a result of the negative result of Strukton Groep N.V. in 2020.
-This is one of the restatements of the comparative figures (refer to note 44).
+As these loans form part of the Company's net investment in Strukton Groep N.V., the carrying amount of these loans decreased to nil as per the end of 2021 as a result of the negative equity of Strukton Groep, the decrease of the loan has been reversed.

-Trade and other receivables
+36. Trade and other receivables